 The genus Catastoma (= Disciseda) comprises puffball species.
 Geaster are the Earthstars, another group of puffballs, both in the Gasteromycetes.]

-of Mohr’s publication, a copy was found in one of the rare book
+study a copy of Mohr’s publication, a copy was found in one of the rare

 Upon opening the cover of the issue of